 How to Get to Amboseli National Park

 Amboseli National Park attracts travellers from all over the world and is easily accessible by plane or car.
-The majority of visitors to the park are international visitors who arrive in Kenya at Jomo Kenyatta Airport, Kilimanjaro Airport, or Wilson Airport and are picked up by tour operators or private automobiles and then driven to the park.
-There are also daily regular flights from Nairobi-Kilimanjaro Airport and Wilson Airport to Amboseli airstrip, which may be arranged with the assistance of a travel operator.
+The majority of visitors to the park are international visitors who arrive in Kenya at Jomo Kenyatta Airport, Kilimanjaro Airport, or Wilson Airport and are picked up and then driven to the park.
+There are also daily regular flights from Nairobi-Kilimanjaro Airport and Wilson Airport to Amboseli airstrip.

 By Road

-Two routes can be used by travellers to get to Amboseli National Park by car, which can take up to three hours.
-To travel from Nairobi to Meshanani gate, take the Namanga route for 240 kilometers which is a 3-hour drive.
+Two routes can be used by travellers to get to Amboseli National Park by car, which can take up to four hours.
+To travel from Nairobi to Meshanani gate, take the Namanga route for 240 kilometres.
 On the other hand, it takes 228 kilometers and roughly two and a half hours to reach Remito Gate through Mombasa Road.
 If you take the Mombasa Road, you will pass through Emali, a little town that is exceedingly attractive and smooth.
 When traveling by road, passengers are advised to always use a 4WD vehicle for a more comfortable journey.

 By Air